mullvad/coding-guidelines/kotlin.md

 ## Linting and formatting

-All code is formatted with [ktfmt] using `kotlinLangStyle`, and linted with [detekt].
-The [detekt configuration] and [editorconfig] in the [mullvadvpn-app repository] are the reference configurations.
+All code is formatted with [ktfmt] using `kotlinLangStyle` and the [editorconfig] in the [mullvadvpn-app repository] is a reference configuration.
+We'll typically use additional linters such as [detekt], but that can differ on a project basis.

 Also see the [main page] for general file format standards to follow.